YamanAlBochi/Power-And-Gas-Corporate-Churn---Data-Science-Project/README.md

 - The Data needed:

-1. Customer data - which should include characteristics of each client, for example, industry, historical electricity consumption, date joined as customer etc.
+1. Customer data - which should include characteristics of each client, for example, industry, historical electricity consumption, date joined as customer and etc.
 2. Churn data - which should indicate if customer has churned.
 3. Historical price data – which should indicate the prices the client charges to each customer for both electricity and gas at granular time intervals.